-Although the Musei kino (the "Cinema Museum") is one of Russia's newest museums, its history dates back almost 100 years.
-Between 1910 and 1919, the most progressive people in the field of cinema suggested that the creations of film ought to be preserved.
-At the end of the 1920s, a cinema museum was created under the auspices of the State Academy of Artistic Sciences ("GAKhN").
-In 1932, GAKhN was disbanded and the priceless materials that had been collected (the first cinema cameras, scripts, sketches and posters) were partly dispersed amongst various archives, and partly disappeared.
+Although the Cinema Museum is one of Russia's newer museums, its history dates back almost 100 years.
+Between 1910 and 1919, a number of progressive filmmakers suggested that cinema ought to be documented for posterity, so at the end of the 1920s a cinema museum was established under the auspices of the State Academy of Artistic Sciences.
+In 1932, the academy was disbanded and the priceless exhibits that had been collected (the first cinema cameras, scripts and posters) were dispersed amongst various archives, and many unfortunately disappeared.

-Address and Contact Details
+Address and contact details

 Pavilion No. 36, Prospekt Mira, 119, Moscow, 129223

 Nearest metro: Botanichesky Sad (2km), Vystavochny Tsentr (2.5km)

 Daily from 12:00-21:00, ticket office closes one hour prior.
 Closed on Wednesdays.

 We invite you to become a fan of our company on Facebook and read Russian news and travel stories.
 To become a fan, click here.